datadavev/cookiecutter-python/docs/guide.md

 applications can use specific versions of their direct and indirect dependencies, without getting in each other's way.

-If the other project is not managed by Poetry, use whatever package manager the other project uses.
+If the other project is not managed by uv, use whatever package manager the other project uses.
 You can always install your project into a virtual environment with plain [pip].